shrav84/Arche/README.md

 ## Project Vision

-**Arche** is an ambitious open-source initiative aimed at developing an artificial life form that simulates human-like consciousness from the ground up.
+**Arche** is an ambitious initiative aimed at developing an artificial life form that simulates human-like consciousness from the ground up.
 The project explores the evolution of thought, language, and self-awareness by mimicking how human beings experience, learn, and evolve.

 We start with raw, non-verbal sensory impressions and gradually build toward symbolic reasoning, memory, curiosity, and introspection — ultimately culminating in a form of digital consciousness.